World Bank and Commonwealth Bank Team Up to Issue Cryptobond

 In January of 2017, CBA’s Blockchain Centre of Excellence had created a prototype cryptobond for the Queensland Treasury Organization (QTO), which CBA claimed was the first blockchain bond issuance by a government entity anywhere in the world.
 In that instance, QTO had used CBA’s private blockchain platform to generate a bond tender, view investor bids in real time, finalize investment allocation, and settle instantly with investors.
 It seems likely that a similar system will be used with the bond-i, except it will be live.

-Finance Industry Moving Towards Crypto and Blockchain Integration
+Finance Industry Experimenting with Blockchain Integration

 The World Bank issues between $50-60 billion USD worth of bonds annually to countries for the purpose of economic development, and CBA is their lead manager for bond issuances in Australia and New Zealand.
 They and other financial institutions see blockchain as a way to reduce costs and enhance regulatory oversight for their operations.
 A June report by market intelligence firm Greenwich Associates found that Investment by American financial services firms in blockchain, or “distributed ledger technology” as it’s also known, increased by 67 percent in 2017 from the previous year, up to a total of $1.7 billion USD.